-If you have been hearing the phrase “That’s gay” or “no homo,” take time during class to make sure that your students know what “gay” means and know why it is hurtful to use as a comment or put-down.
+If you have been hearing the phrase “that’s gay”, take time during class to make sure that your students know what “gay” means and know why it is hurtful to use as a comment or put-down.

 Be clear that using the word “gay” in a negative way is disrespectful.
-Be clear that using the phrase “That’s gay” is hurtful to other students who may have family members or friends who are LGBTQ.
+Be clear that using the phrase “that’s gay” is hurtful to other students who may have family members and friends who are LGBTQ+.

 Be prepared to provide accurate information.
-For the youngest students, keep it simple – for example, “the word gay describes a man and a man or a woman and a woman who love each other.”
+For the youngest students, keep it simple—for example, “The word ‘gay’ describes a man and a man or a woman and a woman who love or are attracted to each other.”
 As students get older, they may want more explanations and discussion.